🎁 GIFT VOUCHERS AVAILABLE 🎁

 No matter whether you’ve a heirloom collection of baubles or alter colours every year - your decorations will fall into a particular elemental category.

-L I G H T I N G - fairy lights definitely warrant a mention, as they without doubt fall under the caveat of Feng Shui.
+Fairy lights definitely warrant a mention, as they without doubt fall under the caveat of Feng Shui.
 As mentioned earlier some trees are adorned with real candles, others with multi coloured lights, white fairy lights or massive lighting installations throughout the home.
 All of the above fall under the domain of the ‘fire’ element.
 Both the fire brigade and feng shui consultants sing from the same hymn sheet; lights should be used with caution.
 If placed in an inherently negative space within the home it can activate and exacerbate unfavorable circumstances.
 So if you’ve had a feng shui consult and advised to add the ‘Fire’ element as a remedy then this is an ideal location to place festive lights.
-Otherwise, exercise caution and use in a balance and measured fashion.
+Otherwise, exercise caution and use in a balance and measured fashion avoid directions mentioned above.

-S H A P E S - the obelisk shape of the ubiquitous fir tree falls under the domain of the ‘Fire’ element.
+the obelisk shape of the ubiquitous fir tree falls under the domain of the ‘Fire’ element.
 In fact it illustrates the perfect productive cycle of element - Wood feeds Fire.
 While white, silvery baubles are classic metal element remedies and ideal for certain ‘challenging sectors’ of the home.
-Coincidentally, as it turns out it was the specific remedy my client required.
-The sector she unusually placed her Christmas tree needed metal.
+A few years ago, I received this message from a friend “Aiming to get rid of all the Red Christmas decorations this year; any wise advice?”
+As it so happened I did, hence the genesis of this post - this specific remedy was required as she unusually placed her Christmas tree in a negative sector - the remedy was metal.
 My advice was “out with ALL the red and in with the white".

 And Finally